Badawi al-Jabal: Poetry

 Early in his career, Badawi viewed the role of the poet as synonymous with that of the "public spokesman of the [sic] community", according to literature expert Reuven Snir.
 Thus, when he published his first diwan (collection of poems) in Sidon in 1925, it consisted mostly of traditional poems representative of the politically charged atmosphere of the times and the Syrian public's mood.
 He began publishing his poetry in magazines based in Beirut and Damascus in the early 1940s.
 His poems centered on romantic Arabic verse and criticism of the state of Syria's politics.
-It was during his time working with the Alif Ba'e magazine that he was given his pen name Badawi al-Jabal ("Bedouin from the Mountain") from the head of the magazine, Midhat Akkash.
+It was during his time working with the Alif Ba'e magazine that he was given his pen name Badawi al-Jabal ("Bedouin from the Mountain") by the head of the magazine, Midhat Akkash.

 His poetic style was classical Arabic prose, based on the Abbasid-era tradition.
 Although Badawi refused to introduce modern Arabic wording to his poetry, his work was influenced to a certain extent by his modern experience of exile, poverty and political activism.
 Thus, while his poems are generally considered to be representative of the conservative genre, his work went "much beyond the mere imitation of classical models", according to Stefan Sperl.
 In Badawi's view, the incorporation of shi'r hurr (free verse) into modern Arabic poetry is an unnecessary innovation, arguing that the classical Arabic form is a satisfactory means of expression in the modern day.
-He did not consider free verse to be poetry at all, but rather a completely different form of literature, insistent that eventually Arabic poets would return to the classical tradition.
+He did not consider free verse to be poetry at all, but rather a completely different form of literature, insistent that eventually, Arabic poets would return to the classical tradition.

 Sufi literary influences, particularly that of Ibn al-Farid, greatly influenced Badawi's later works.
 He believed that through exploring one's own heart, one could find "the beauty of his God, and sip [sic] the wine of His knowledge and love."
 Unlike most Arabic poets of his generation, Badawi's work remained firmly rooted in classical tradition.
 He belonged to the neoclassical school of Arabic poets, which included Ahmed Shawqi.
 According to Jayyusi, Badawi "surpassed all his neo-classical contemporaries ... by his ability to achieve a universality, to arrive at the poetic moment in which the factual and metaphysical merge."
-His poetry often expressed constant loneliness, an unquenchable thirst and foreboding which reflected the real-time events of his life and the greater Arab population yet in nature, were abstract.
+His poetry often expressed constant loneliness, unquenchable thirst and foreboding which reflected the real-time events of his life and the greater Arab population yet in nature, were abstract.

 Badawi's poetry also reflected an extent of automatism as testified by a moment during one of his parliamentary campaigns in the 1950s when a crowd of supporters gathered around to hear him speak about his political goals.
 Instead of immediately speaking to the crowd, he locked himself in a study and penned a profanely mystical love poem called The Holy Flame, which he then read to the crowd.